 How Paris Became A Village

-A huge shout out to the people of Victoria, the United States, Brazil, and to every individual challenged by COVID in this moment.
+Here’s a huge shout out to the people of Victoria, the United States, Brazil, and to every individual challenged by COVID lockdown in this moment.

 I want to share with you something that happened in Paris after COVID.